-7 For 2022, companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list.
+8 Companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list.

-- Company performance relative to its peers;

-- Strategy of the incumbents versus the dissidents;

-- Independence of directors/nominees;

-- Experience and skills of board candidates and their ability to contribute positively to board deliberations and overall board performance;

-- Governance profile of the company;

-- Evidence of management entrenchment;

-- Responsiveness to shareholders;

-- Whether a takeover offer has been rebuffed; and

-- Whether minority or majority representation is sought.
+- Experience and skills of board candidates and their ability to contribute positively to board deliberations and overall board performance; - Governance profile of the company; - Evidence of management entrenchment; - Responsiveness to shareholders; - Whether a takeover offer has been rebuffed; and - Whether minority or majority representation is sought.